 INTRODUCTION

 The rapidly increasing global population leads to widespread food scarcity and malnutrition, posing challenges for scientists to feed the population with cereal crops alone[10].
 Grain legumes, such as mung beans, are essential for improving diets and provide significant dietary intake in many developing regions.
 Mung bean production is influenced by agricultural practices and sowing techniques, with research focusing on enhancing soil crop management and advanced production techniques to meet the growing population's needs [26].
 Pulses, or grain legumes, rank just behind cereals in agricultural importance due to their nitrogen-fixing ability, high protein content, and resilience in less endowed environments.
 They improve soil health and long-term fertility, meeting up to 80% of their nitrogen requirements through symbiotic fixation.
 Mung bean is extensively grown in regions such as India, Pakistan, Bangladesh, Sri Lanka, and other parts of Asia, Africa, and the Americas [30].
 India is the largest producer, contributing significantly to the country's pulse production.
-Mung bean, primarily a rainy season crop, is also suitable for spring and summer under irrigated conditions due to early-maturing varieties.
+Mung bean, primarily a rainy season crop, is also suitable for spring and summer under irrigated conditions due to its early-maturing varieties.
 Pulses have high water-use efficiency, making them crucial for sustainable agriculture [34].
 Mung bean seeds are a rich protein source with essential minerals, fitting well into multiple cropping systems and providing green manure or fodder post-harvest [12].
 Mung bean production is hindered by diseases and pests, leading to significant post-harvest losses.
 In India, post-harvest losses of pulses, primarily due to insect pests, amount to 12-16 million tonnes annually, causing substantial economic losses [30][7].
 Insect pests, such as the pulse beetle (Callosobruchus spp.), cause considerable damage to stored grains [36].
 Effective and cost-efficient pest control strategies are urgently needed to reduce these losses [21].

 Synthetic pesticides, while commonly used, pose health risks, environmental harm, and pest resistance issues [32][35][19].
 Therefore, biological control methods, such as entomopathogenic fungi like Beauveria bassiana and botanical extracts, are recommended.
 Beauveria bassiana is effective against various insect pests and fits well into integrated pest management programs [14][23][1][17].
 Botanical products like neem (Azadirachta indica), tobacco (Nicotiana tabacum), and ginger (Zingiber officinale) have shown efficacy against insect pests.
 Neem, in particular, contains over 25 bioactive compounds with pesticidal properties [26][5].
 Botanical extracts offer a sustainable approach to pest management, impacting the physiological features of pests and showing high mortality rates [18][27].
 Biological control methods and botanical extracts present a sustainable and environmentally friendly approach to managing storage pests in pulses, reducing post-harvest losses, and ensuring food security in India.
-Therefore, the objective of the study is to find out the bioefficacy of different concentrations of Beauveria bassiana and botanical extract against target stored grain insect pest.
+Therefore, the objective of the study is to find out the bioefficacy of different concentrations of Beauveria bassiana and botanical extract against target stored grain insect pests.

 METHOD